 Mindfulness-meditation has a history as a practice of cultivation of the mind with a specific focus on the cognitive function of attention.
 The Attentional Network Theory has provided a basis for the development of an assessment to measure attention as a function of the mind.

 Through the measuring of reaction times during certain exercises, the three attentional networks: alerting, orienting and executive control can be accurately evaluated in their efficiency.
-A short-term guided-meditation regimen does not significantly influence the efficiency of the different attentional networks.
+Repeated practices of guided-meditation may influence the efficiency of the different attentional networks, which can be measured using the Attentional Network Test (ANT).